ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ##  glob_expansion_max_elements  {#settings-glob_expansion_max_elements }

-Sets the maximum number of addresses generated with globs for external storages and table functions except `remote` function.
+Sets the maximum number of addresses generated from patterns for external storages and table functions except the `remote` function.

 Possible values: